microsoft/DPSDA/README.md

 ## Detailed Usage

 `main.py` is the main script for generation.
 Please refer to `python main.py --help` for detailed descriptions of the arguments.

 For each foundation model API (e.g., Stable Diffusion, improved diffusion), there could be more arguments.
 Please use `--api_help` argument, e.g., `python main.py --api stable_diffusion --data_folder data --api_help`, to see detailed descrptions of the API-specific arguments.

+See Appendices H, I, J of the [paper](https://arxiv.org/abs/2305.15560) for examples/guidelines of parameter selection.

 ## Generate DP Synthetic Data for Your Own Dataset
 Please put all images in a folder (which can contain any nested folder structure), and the naming of the image files should be `<class label without '_' character>_<the remaining part of the filename>.<jpg/jpeg/png/gif>`.
 Pass the path of this folder to `--data_folder` argument.